ricoswabii/ricoswabii.github.io/index.md

 <dt><a href="https://github.com/ricoswabii/Detection_Lab" target="_blank">Security Event Simulation and Analysis Lab</a></dt>
 <dd> </dd>
-<dd>Acquired hands-on experience in generating and analyzing security events using Nmap on Parrot OS.
-Proficient in querying Elastic SIEM to identify and investigate security incidents, enhancing skills in network security monitoring and threat detection.</dd>
+<dd>Gained practical experience in generating and analyzing security events through homelab practice in a controlled environment.
+Skilled in querying Elastic SIEM to detect and investigate security incidents, enhancing expertise in network security monitoring, threat detection, and incident response.
+Developed a strong understanding of log analysis and cybersecurity operations to improve threat-hunting capabilities.</dd>

-<dt><a href="https://github.com/ricoswabii/Detection_Lab" target="_blank">Elastic Stack SIEM Configuration and Management</a></dt>
-<dd> </dd>
-<dd>Configured and managed a personalized Elastic Stack SIEM to collect, analyze, and monitor security logs, enhancing threat detection and incident response capabilities.</dd>

-<dt><a href="https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)" target="_blank">Capture The Flag (CTF) Challenges</a></dt>
+<dt><a href="" target="_blank">Capture The Flag (CTF) Challenges</a></dt>
 <dd>Participated in Capture The Flag (CTF) challenges to strengthen hands-on cybersecurity skills in various domains.</dd>
 </dl>